weigoxp/CNNGomoku/README.md

 Achievement
 ===========

-I build a working model for Gomoku, and fulfill partial goal of proposal.The best model achieves 47% testing accuracy and 55% \"around 1 accuracy\".
+I build a working model for Gomoku, and it works amazingly well.
+The best model achieves 47% testing accuracy and 55% \"around 1 accuracy\",	which is 11.9% better than
+<b>2016 Youth Academic Annual Conference paper</b> “Move prediction in Gomoku using deep learning”.

 Collection of play data
 =======================